Wines listed below are available for purchase.

 Vineyard block source - Grenache Blanc winery property, planted in 2004 and 2016.

 A Rosé is NOT still a classic Rosé when made from just any grape variety.
 For us, Southern French Rosé, which is made from Grenache and Mourvedre reigns supreme.
 We have only made rosé from our estate Grenache and Mourvedre since 2002.
 Our 2018 Rosé really shows the bright intense fruit and spice of Grenache combined with the body and texture of Mourvedre.
 If you are a fan of Bandol wines, and want to try a California version, this is your gig.

 1,580 cases produced.

 100% Vermentino from our original planting in 2004 and a couple of small vineyard blocks grafted in 2010 and 2016.
 When we planted Vermentino in 2004 we had no idea it would perform so well in Dry Creek Valley.
 Expressive floral, appley fruit with great minerality and energy from acidity.
-Fermented and aged in stainless steel.
+Fermented and aged in stainless steel and concrete.
 Love this wine.